-The Trustees neither received nor were entitled to receive any emoluments in the year (2022: £nil).
-However, Administration Costs shown in note 4. include £117. for reimbursement of travelling, subsistence and related expenses to Trustees (2022: £Nil).
+The Trustees neither received nor were entitled to receive any emoluments in the year (2023: £nil).
+However, Administration Costs shown in note 4. show no reimbursement of travelling, subsistence and related expenses to Trustees in the year.
+(2023: £117.).

 viii) Investment Properties